Caleb1418/weather-app/readME.md

 * **Expo**: For making React Native development easier.
 * **React Native Community**: For their amazing libraries and tools.

-## Support
-If you encounter any issues or have questions, feel free to open an issue on GitHub or contact me at your-email@example.com.

 Enjoy the app! ☀️🌧️❄️